wjdenny/wjdenny.github.io/content/@2019pachecovega_triaging.md

 ---
 tags:
-  - "🕮"
+  - 🕮
-  - "topic/reading"
+  - topic/reading
-  - "topic/pkm/note-taking"
+  - topic/pkm/note-taking
-  - "topic/pkm"
+  - topic/pkm
-  - "topic/writing"
+  - topic/writing
+aliases:
-alias: "Triaging your reading workload: how to choose when to read something in more depth"
+  - "Triaging your reading workload: how to choose when to read something in more depth"
-draft: false
+draft: true
 ---
 # Triaging your reading workload: how to choose when to read something in more depth